terrelsa13/MUMC/README.md

   - audio_play_count_comparison='not >='
   - audio_play_count=11

-There are many many more possible combinations!
+There are many possible combinations!

-## Step 4: You Are Probably Thinking, "Well This Is Easy!".
-Well Yes It Is, BUT...
+## Step 4: You Are Probably Thinking, "This Is Easy!".
+Yes It Is, BUT...
 ### Objective - Educate you on the dangers of ill-thought-out filters.
-You are SOLEY RESPONSIBLE if you delete large portions of your library.
+You are SOLEY RESPONSIBLE if you misconfigure your Filter Statement and delete large portions of your library.
+I recommend staying in dry-run mode until you are certain things are working exactly as you want them to.
 #### !!!DANGEROUS!!!
 Filter Examples Below !BEWARE!
 What you NEVER want to do is to set ```*_condition='created'``` and ```*_condition_days=TO_SOME_LOW_NUMBER```.
 Doing this WILL delete MOST if not ALL of your library.